 Authoring Organization:Vermont Safe Routes to School

 This form will help measure how students get to school and whether the SRTS Program affects trips to and from school.
-Teachers can use this form to record specific information about how children arrive to and depart from school on several days in a week.
+Teachers can use this form to record specific information about how children arrive to and depart from school on two days in a given week.
 The information this form helps collect will be used to help track the success of SRTS programs across the country.

 Date set for 2014 event